mattlean/sleep-score/README.md

 Fitbit already has a sleep score feature that works well for most people, but I find it a bit too generous for my scenario, although that makes sense since it needs to work for extremely large demographic.

-Unfortunately I don't have what is considered to be a normal sleep pattern, so I need a sleep score that follows a stricter ruleset but can also be adjusted.
+Unfortunately I don't currently have what is considered to be a normal sleep pattern, so I need a sleep score that follows a stricter ruleset but can also be adjusted each time it is run.
 This score may potentially stress out some people, but I am usually not negatively stressed by bad health metrics, and I personally feel more motivated to improve when I understand them.

 # Calculation

 ## Parameters

-### Define the Goals
+### Define Initial Parameters

 The goals act as the initial parameters for the calculation.